Juvenile Arthritis and Other Rheumatic Diseases

 - Exercise.
-Certain exercises may help reduce joint pain and stiffness.
-These include swimming,
+Certain exercises may help ease joint pain and stiffness.
+These

-walking, low-impact aerobic exercise, and range-of-motion exercises.
-Stretching may
+include swimming, walking, low-impact aerobic exercise, and range-of-motion

 - Use of assistive devices.
 Canes, crutches, and walkers can help to keep stress off certain joints and to improve

 - Surgery.
 In severe cases of disease, a child may need surgery to fix or

 replace a joint.
 There are 2 main types of surgery: repair and replacement.
 Surgery